virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
+!!! note
+    Learn more about using [Jelastic Cloud API](http://docs.jelastic.com/api/).

 ### Sleep
-Custom delay.
-Can be set by user in milisecond.
-Example below shows how to create delay for one second:
+Setting a delay that is measured in milliseconds.
+The below example shows how to create the delay for one second:
 ```
 {
   "sleep": "1000"